dawsonblack/UIP/README.md

-data.sql -->> MySQL: Loads information into database on boot note over MySQL: Has a plant, user, and userUpload tables in database note over User: Uses npm to manage packages and to display a frontend
+data.sql -->> MySQL: Loads information into database on boot note over MySQL: Has a plant, user, and userUpload tables in database note over React: Uses npm to manage packages and to display a frontend

 User -->> React: Search for plants
 React -->> RestController: API request